Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 • Bring a photocopy of your passport and some cash—instead of your credit card.

-Street Vendors in Cartagena, Colombia
+Street Vendors in Cartagena

 The street vendors in Cartagena are exhausting.
 They will see you from miles away trying to sell their products/services.
 Let’s see how to deal with them.